 There is no other way around it.
 To make way for solar roof, your existing roof is coming down.
 Tesla subcontracts this work out to folks that normally performs roof installations.

 If your current roof is covered in Terracotta roofing tiles, there may not be anything under them.
 Apparently it is okay when my house was built in the 70's to not even put moisture barriers under tiles.
-In this case, Tesla will charge you 10% more to install additional plywood boards.
+In this case, Tesla will charge you 10% more to install additional plywood boards and underlayment.
 You'll find out via an e-mail that asks you to accept a new agreement (B).

 If there is swimming pool anywhere near your roof, there is going to be stuff floating on the surface after the tear down.
 Generally speaking areas in your backyard is going to be covered with saw dust and stuff that came off from the roof.
 You can ask ahead of time if anything was going into the pool and the answer would be, that they won't be dumping materials from your old roof in there.
 Still, it would have been nice if they can put a temporary cover over it.
 You will probably find nails in the pool, best fish them out so they won't stain.

 If you have one of those solar pool heater panels that pumps cold water up to your roof, Tesla will ask you to remove them.
 I found out after weeks of trying to find someone who can remove and dispose those panels, that this isn't really necessary (C).
-You cannot keep them, but the tear down contractors will remove them for you provided there is no water in the pipes.
+You cannot keep and reuse them, but the tear down contractors will remove them for you provided there is no water in the pipes.